Review update: The 2019 Subaru Ascent crossover SUV is an Outback for the next generation

 2019 Subaru Ascent

 Miss: Nervous nelly.
 All Ascents are powered by a 2.4-liter turbo-4 with 260 horsepower sent to all four wheels via a CVT.
 The turbo-4 is responsive with little turbo lag off the line.
 The CVT is responsive, but the throttle is too touchy.
-It takes some attention to be pull away from a stop smoothly, and that goes double if anyone strapped into the Ascent's three rows is susceptible to motion sickness.
+It takes some attention to pull away from a stop smoothly, and that goes double if anyone strapped into the Ascent's three rows is susceptible to motion sickness.

 2019 Subaru Ascent